-- 1. The application does not include a response to each of the questions contained in Form I-589; - 2.
-The application is unsigned; - 3.
-The application is submitted without the required photograph; - 4.
-The application is sent without the appropriate number of copies for any supporting materials submitted; or - 5.
-You indicated in Part D that someone prepared the application other than yourself or an immediate family member and the preparer failed to complete Part E of the asylum application. - 6.
-The application is not accompanied by a check or money order for the fee.
+- The application does not include a response to each of the questions contained in the Form I-589; - The application is unsigned; - The application is submitted without the required photograph; - The application is sent without the appropriate number of copies for any supporting materials submitted; or - You indicated in Part D that someone prepared the application other than yourself or an immediate family member and the preparer failed to complete Part E of the asylum application.

 XII.
-Where to File?
+Where to File.